-Instructions for installing the Universal Measured Irrigation Controller
+2.2 Instructions for installing the Universal Measured Irrigation Controller

-- Position the float shaft so that it points vertically up.
+- Step 1.
+Position the Universal Measured Irrigation Controller in a suitable location so that the evaporation matches the evaporation in your garden.
+Position the float shaft so that it points vertically up.
 Be very careful when adjusting the float shaft to avoid placing any stress on the fragile plastic float shaft. - Step 2.
 Connect a water supply to the inlet of the Universal Measured Irrigation Controller.
-The water supply pressure should be between 10 kPa and 800 kPa.
-An irrigation zone should be connected to the water supply via a solenoid valve.
-The solenoid valve may be connected to a programmable irrigation controller, or there may be a tap timer between the solenoid valve and the water supply.
+The water supply pressure should be between 20 kPa and 800 kPa.
+The irrigation zone is connected to the water supply via a solenoid valve.
+The solenoid valve may be connected to a programmable irrigation controller, or there may be a tap timer between the solenoid valve and the water supply. - Step 3.
+Connect a control dripper to the irrigation system so that it will drip water into the evaporator during the irrigation event.
+For gravity feed applications you may need to adjust the height of the evaporator so that the NPC (non pressure compensating) control dripper is at the same level as the irrigation drippers.
+If your irrigation drippers are PC (pressure compensating), the control dripper should also be PC.